spacetelescope/nirspec_pipe_testing_tool/README.md

 the following information from the APT file: the target's RA, DEC, V2, and V3, as well as the aperture position angle.
 Sample values for these quantities are: ra_targ = 53.16199112, dec_targ = -27.79127312,  v2_targ = 393.86285, v3_targ = -424.00329, and aper_angle = 45.0.

+Please note that there is a known bug in the ```extract_1d``` step, which can be minimized by setting the aperture angle to 45.0

 To fix the keywords use the following command from the terminal:
 ```bash
 nptt_fix_pointing blah.fits 53.16199112 -27.79127312 393.86285 -424.00329 45.0